beenotung/kmg/README.md

-# kmg-ionic
+# kmg-core
-KMG - Knowledge Management Game (Ionic module)
+Knowledge Management Game - core module

+The logic and data structure, regardless of the UI layout and rendering

 ## Guide for beginner developer / QA